Resources - Blog

 Indeed, many sellers and brands run ads on Amazon to gain more exposure for their products and drive more customers to their listings.
 Yet, given the surge of shoppers on Amazon now, your ads may be doing more harm than good, especially if your inventory levels are not meeting your customer demand.
 This why you need to re-evaluate your ad spend.

-5. Create Valuable Content Relevant to Today’s Environment
+5. Create Valuable Content to Connect with Your Customers

-As people are now staying put in their homes, they are doing almost 100% of their shopping online.
+As people are spending more time at home, they are doing almost 100% of their shopping online.
 This is why great content is more crucial than ever.
 Sellers can use this opportunity to engage with their customers and provide valuable content that brings awareness to your brand and drives sales.

 The new content you create is not just for your Amazon product listings but also for your social media channels.
 Build a community for your brand, produce live videos, and look for other ways to expand your customer base.